ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 ```` -->

 ## Usage
-Sequential search is very rarely used in practice due to better alternatives such as binary search and hash tables.
-That said, sequential search has the advantage of being both simple to implement and detached from any particular data structure.
+Sequential search is rarely used in practice due to better alternatives such as binary search and hash tables.
+That said, sequential search has the advantage of being both simple to implement and not requiring the list to be sorted.

-As a result, sequential search is commonly implement in data structures such as unordered lists as they cannot leverage any better alternatives.
+As a result, it is commonly implemented in unsorted lists as they cannot leverage any better alternatives.
+At least not with a classical computer...

 ## Analysis
 ### Time Complexity